saenuma/flaarum/README.md

 4. You don't need a key to connect with the database when not in production.

-### Production Setup
+### Production Setup (only Google Cloud)

-1. Edit the config file found in `/var/snap/flaarum/current/flaarum.json` and set `in_production` to true
+1. Run `flaarum.launcher init` to get a config file.

-2. Mount the persistent disk in the path `/var/snap/flaarum/current/data`
+2. Edit the config file to your project requirements.

-3. Run `sudo flaarum.keyp c` to get the key that would be supplied in any database request.
+3. Run `flaarum.launcher l` to launch a configured google cloud server loaded with flaarum.

-4. Use the key when creating `flaarum.Client` in your programs.
+4.	`ssh` into your newly created instance (the name would be printed from the command above) and run `flaarum.prod r` to get your key.
+This key you would use in your program.

 ## CLI